Deploying Phymes

 # GPU support and Candle token service

-cargo build --package phymes-server --features wsl-gpu,candle --release
+cargo build --package phymes-server --features wsl,gpu,candle --release

 # Or OpenAI API

-cargo build --package phymes-server --features wsl --release
+cargo build --package phymes-server --no-default-features --features wsl,openai_api --release

-Third, launch the phymes-app executable
+Third, launch the phymes-app

 ./target/release/phymes-app

-Fourth, launch the phymes-server executable
+Fourth, launch the phymes-server

 ./target/release/phymes-server

-Mobile
+Mobile (Android)

 WASM